Last updated on June 18, 2026

 So, the search continues…

-I dind’t have even an idea where I could find a station I could model after.
-Of course, I could do it purely from imagination, but somewhow every time when I try to do that, I end up with overcooked spaghetti of tracks.
+I didn’t have even an idea where I could find a station I could model after.
+Of course, I could do it purely from imagination, but somehow every time when I try to do that, I end up with overcooked spaghetti of tracks.
 Even my best attempts didn’t really look satisfying.
 Since I don’t feel like I have enough experience as a planner to do this purely from scratch and still end up with a believably looking station, I am doing my best by searching for good examples to learn from.

-My salvation came in when I remembered about a neat track in Czech Republic that has a lot of small stations and often very minimalistic signalling and is very well documented by it’s fans.
+My salvation came in when I remembered about a neat track in Czech Republic that has a lot of small stations and often very minimalistic signaling and is very well documented by it’s fans.

 The track I’m talking about here is dubbed “Posázavský Pacifik“, specifically track number 212 and the station Kácov.